paulhomes/DotNetOMIDemo/README.md

 DotNetOMIDemo
 =============

-DotNetOMIDemo is a simple demo of using the
+DotNetOMIDemo is a demo of using the
 [SAS® Open Metadata Interface](http://support.sas.com/documentation/cdl/en/omaref/63063/HTML/default/viewer.htm#titlepage.htm)
 (OMI) from the .NET platform.